ForstaLabs/forsta-message-vault/README.md

 Forsta Manners Monitor
 ========
-Simple example of eecure autonomous monitoring of an entire organization's messaging traffic.
+Simple example of a bot that performs secure autonomous monitoring of an entire organization's messaging traffic.

 This is a descendant of the [Forsta Messaging Bot](https://github.com/ForstaLabs/messaging-bot) codebase, which you can use for secure message receipt, processing, storage, and/or transmission on the Forsta messaging platform.